What Is a Personal Loan?

 Personal Loan Interest Rates UK 2025

-Interest rates on personal loans vary significantly based on the loan amount, term, and your credit profile.
-The "sweet spot" for the best rates is typically loans of Β£7,500–£15,000:
+Rates vary a lot based on loan amount, term, and your credit profile.
+The sweet spot for the best rates is typically £7,500-£15,000:

-The inverse relationship between loan size and rate (better rates for larger amounts) is because admin costs are proportionally lower on larger loans, and lenders compete harder for large-loan customers who are typically lower risk.
+Larger loans attract better rates because admin costs are proportionally lower and lenders compete harder for large-loan customers who tend to be lower risk.

 Secured vs Unsecured Personal Loans